aditya-sharma-0/Lung-Diseases-Detector/README.md

 ## **🚀 The Model: From 78% to 91%+ Accuracy**

 The core of this project was a series of experiments to find the best possible AI model.
-I didn't just build one model; I built and tested five, proving that **Transfer Learning with a VGG16 base and a Dense head** was the champion.
+I didn't just build one model; I built and tested five, proving that **Transfer Learning with a VGG16 base and a Dense head** was the better suited for this task.

 ### **My Experimental Journey**